Plamena37/Funventure/README.md

 #### The voice of travel commitment

-### 🤸‍♀️ A platform where you can post different kind of events, or buy tickets to already published ones...
+#### 🤸‍♀️ A platform where you can post all kind of events, track other's events or purchase tickets...

 ### Tech Stack: